streamlit/docs/content/streamlit-cloud/get-started/deploy-an-app/index.md

 ### Custom subdomains

-The default subdomain is not always the most memorable or easy to share.
-That's why you can also set a custom domain for your app.
-The URL will appear as:
+Setting a custom subdomain makes it much easier to share your app since you can choose something memorable.
+Whether you set a custom subdomain during deployment or later, your app's URL will appear as:

 ```bash
 https://<your-custom-subdomain>.streamlit.app